seekinginfiniteloop/PlainLicense/README.md

 ## **Use at your own risk!**

 Plain License licenses are provided as-is.
 Consult with an attorney before using any license for a project (and let us know what they say!).
-The author, [https://www.github.com/seekinginfiniteloop/](@seekinginfiniteloop) is not an attorney.
+[The author, @seekinginfiniteloop](https://www.github.com/seekinginfiniteloop/),  is not an attorney.
 He's just a human who wants to make licenses more accessible for everyone.